 Three weeks later, Dominic Raab announced lockdown would continue for at least another three weeks into May and said lifting restrictions too soon would only spread the virus, further damaging the economy.

-However, on Sunday 10 May, Mr Johnson made a televised address to the nation in which he outlined a road map for how England’s lockdown restrictions would be relaxed in the coming weeks using a new Covid Alert System.
+On Sunday 10 May, Mr Johnson made a televised address to the nation in which he outlined a road map for how England’s lockdown restrictions would be relaxed in the coming weeks using a new Covid Alert System.

 He said a sudden lifting of all restrictions would be a “wholly unreasonable” expectation for the public to have.